-Inequalities - indicative reading (ee also: Booklist on CSR):
+Inequalities - indicative reading (see also: Booklist on CSR):

 Cautes, D.: Running the Country, Hodder & Stoughton/OU 1995 – who are the most powerful people in Britain?

-Crompton, R.: Class and Stratification - an introduction to
+Class and Stratification - an introduction to current debates, Polity

 Davies, ed.
 Peter W.F.
 (1997): Current Issues in Business Ethics, Routledge – has an excellent chapter on whistle-blowing